Child-friendly, flaky pastry vegan hand pies with a Mexican inspired black bean and corn filling.

 You might also like:

-- 1 tbsp oil (I use grapeseed oil)
+- 1 tablespoon oil (I use grapeseed oil)

 - 1 onion finely chopped